RULE 1.15: SAFEKEEPING PROPERTY

-Subsections (i) through (vi) of Rule 1.15(f)(2) represent categories of trust account deposits which carry a limited risk of failure so that disbursements may be made in reliance on such deposits without violating the fundamental rule of disbursing only on collected funds.
+Paragraphs (i) through (vi) of Rule 1.15(f)(2) represent categories of trust account deposits which carry a limited risk of failure so that disbursements may be made in reliance on such deposits without violating the fundamental rule of disbursing only on collected funds.
 In any of those circumstances, however, a lawyer's disbursement of funds from a trust account in reliance on deposits that are not yet collected funds is at the risk of the lawyer making the disbursement.
 The lawyer's risk includes deposited instruments that are forged, stolen, or counterfeit.
 If any of the deposits fail for any reason, the lawyer, upon receipt of notice or actual knowledge, must promptly act to protect the property of the lawyer's clients and third persons.
 If the lawyer accepting any such items personally pays the amount of any failed deposit within five (5) business days of receipt of notice that the deposit has failed, the lawyer will not be considered to have committed professional misconduct based upon the disbursement of uncollected funds.

-A lawyer's disbursement of funds from a trust account in reliance on deposits that are not yet collected funds in any circumstances other than Subsections (i) through (vi) of Rule 1.15(f)(2) may be grounds for a finding of professional misconduct.
+A lawyer's disbursement of funds from a trust account in reliance on deposits that are not yet collected funds in any circumstances other than paragraphs (i) through (vi) of Rule 1.15(f)(2) may be grounds for a finding of professional misconduct.

 In order to pay recording fees, submission fees, filing fees, or similar fees on behalf of a client or third party, a lawyer may authorize the electronic transfer of funds from the lawyer's trust account to a government agency or a vendor duly authorized by a government agency to collect such fees.
 Such authorization may include granting the government agency or its duly authorized vendor the right to debit the funds authorized by the lawyer from the lawyer's trust account, subject to the requirements of Rule 1.15(f).